Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 Fruits don’t play an important role in your Abyssinian piggy’s everyday diet as they wouldn’t normally encounter them in the wild.

 Try to select fruits that are high in vitamin C like tomato and kiwi.
-Some other safe fruits for guinea pigs include apple (remove the seeds), blueberries, cucumber, strawberries, and papaya.
+Some other safe fruits for guinea pigs include apples (remove the seeds), blueberries, cucumber, strawberries, and papaya.

 Don’t feed fruits every day as they are far too sugary and can cause digestive issues.